Qewertyy/LexicaAPI/README.md

     print(main("hello world"))
 ```

-Simple Usage for upscaling an image.
+Usage for upscaling an image.

 ```python
 from openapi import Client